HOME · Biodiversity

 A subspecies of lions descended from the African lion called the Asiatic lion (Panthera Leo persica).
 The Asiatic lion population is about 650 individuals large and exists only in Western India's Gir Forest National Park and Wildlife Sanctuary.
 Asiatic lions are smaller compared to African lions.

-2. The lion is just a big cat
+2. The lion is just a big cat.

 Lions belong to the category of felines referred to as big cats.
 Lions are the second-largest cat; tigers are the largest.
 They have long, well-muscled bodies, short legs, and enormous heads.
 A lion’s coat could vary from buff-yellow to silvery-grey or dark brown and orange-brown.

-3. Male and female lions look different
+3. Male and female lions look different.

 The heaviest lion ever recorded weighed 272kg, a male lion in Mount Kenya.
 Lions use their weight to suppress large prey and defend their pride’s territory.

-4. Lions can eat 40kg of meat at once
+4. Lions can eat 40kg of meat at once.

 In captivity, lions don’t need to hunt for their meal.
 They feed some lions domestic livestock while most lions eat ground beef specially produced to meet their nutritional needs.

-5. These big cats love their pride
+5. These big cats love their pride.

 Lion and cub

-Photo by Birger Strahl on Unsplash
+Photo by Birger Strahl on Unsplash.

 What's a group of lions called? - Lions live in groups called prides.
 They appear to be social animals compared to other big cats.
-A pride can have 4 to 38 members, but the average number is around 15 members.
+Pride can have 4 to 38 members, but the average number is around 15 members.
 The pride consists of several generations of closely related females, their cubs, and a smaller number of males.

 Lion prides usually hunt and eat together.
 They have a defined territory that they defend.
 The area ranges from 20 to 400 square km, and they mark it out by roaring and scent from urine and feces.
 A pride can keep its territory for decades, passing it on to female cubs, not usually kicked out of the pride like the males.

-6. Lions are powerful but lazy
+6. Lions are powerful but lazy.

 We know lions are the laziest of all the big cats.
 They spend 21 to 22 hours a day sleeping, resting, and just sitting around.
 That leaves them with about 2 to 3 hours of daily hunting time.
-These big cats gorge themselves on so much food that they don’t have to eat for several days.
+These big cats gorge themselves on so much food they don’t have to eat for several days.

 Thanks to the possession of excellent night vision, lions get up to hunt at night.
 This strategic move gives them advantages over prey.
 Lions mostly hunt at night but also take advantage of storms to hunt.
 The noise and poor visibility allow them to stealthily approach prey without spooking their dinner.